alperakcan/seyrusefer/README.md

 ## 2.2 esptool-js

-This repository contains a Javascript implementation of esptool, a serial flasher utility for Espressif chips. esptool-js is based on Web Serial API and works in Google Chrome and Microsoft Edge version 89 or later browsers.
+A Javascript implementation of esptool, a serial flasher utility for Espressif chips. esptool-js is based on Web Serial API and works in Google Chrome and Microsoft Edge version 89 or later browsers.

 Please visit https://espressif.github.io/esptool-js/ and follow instructions to program your device.